HippoCampusRobotics/fav_docs/tutorials/lab_workflow.rst

    The real experiment will take less computing power since you are not running the simulation environment.
    If you cannot do this, let us know **in time** and we will prepare a laptop for you to use.

 #.
-The setup can include a prepared settings file for :code:`plot_juggler`.
+The setup can include a prepared settings file (xml) for :code:`plot_juggler`.
+We reccomend to edit the xml-file as a preparation for the labs changing the namespace from the simulated BlueROV ``bluerov00`` to the real one ``bluerov01``

 .. note::